Show me – the problem with evidence

 The Collins dictionary defines para science as follows: “the study of subjects that are outside the scope of traditional science because they cannot be explained by accepted scientific theory or tested by conventional scientific methods”.

-By the end of July 1920, the best-known con artist of the world got exposed.
+By the end of July 1920, the best-known con artist in the world was exposed.
 Charles Ponzi’s scheme collapsed and he spent 5 years in prison.
 Did you know that more than half of the money Ponzi had ever raised in his life was raised after his scheme floundered and he got exposed and known as a con artist?

 Was it tribal solidarity?
 Was it status-seeking?
 Was it the desire to stand out?